nodrogluap/tamor/README.md

 # Configuration

 Detailed configuration information for importing your own cancer cases for processing is available [in the config dir](config/README.md).
+The default configuration is optimized for variant call specificity (low false positive rate) rather than sensitivity (low false negative rate).

 # Acknowledgements